pierceboggan/APICenter-Analyzer/README.md

 ## :page_facing_up: Custom Ruleset

-This template provides you with the default OAS (OpenAPI Specification) ruleset from Spectral.
-To see the exact rules within the ruleset, see [OpenAPI Rules](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules).
+This template provides you with the default ruleset for TypeSpec.
+To see the exact rules within the ruleset, see [TypeSpec Rules](https://github.com/microsoft/typespec).

-If you want to customize your Ruleset for analysis, simply swap out the default ruleset file oas.yaml located in `{workSpaceFolder}/resources/rulesets` with any valid Spectral ruleset file.
-We accept all valid Spectral formats (YAML, JSON, and JavaScript).
+If you want to customize your Ruleset for analysis, simply swap out the default ruleset file typespec.yaml located in `{workSpaceFolder}/resources/rulesets` with any valid TypeSpec ruleset file.
+We accept all valid TypeSpec formats (YAML, JSON, and JavaScript).
 Afterward, head over to the `{workSpaceFolder}/src/constants.ts` file and update the `RulesetFileName` constant with your chosen ruleset file name.

 ## :pencil2: Contributing